CleveTok3125/AniYT/README.md

 # Additional options
 - Use SponsorBlock plugin for MPV to skip OP/EN
 - For Android, use MPV with youtube-dl built-in.
 Refer to [this link](https://github.com/mpv-android/mpv-android/pull/58)\
-   In addition, you can use MPV on [Termux-x11](https://github.com/termux/termux-x11) with DE `XFCE4` by default.
+   In addition, you can use MPV on [Termux-x11](https://github.com/termux/termux-x11).
 Refer [this setup instructions](https://github.com/termux/termux-x11?tab=readme-ov-file#Setup-instructions).
+- In `--mpv-player termux-x11` mode, `gestures.lua` script will be loaded by default if present to provide mouse/touch gestures.
+See [setup instructions](https://github.com/CleveTok3125/AniYT-mpv-gestures?tab=readme-ov-file#setup-instructions) for usage.
+This mode will select monitor 1 by default and send the mpv run command through it instead of having to use the command line in the graphical session.

 # Non-project-related notification
 _This notification is for the anime fan community, not related to this project._